 Here kids can meet pigs, rabbits, guinea pigs and some other farm animals.
 There is also Travis and Zach’s birds landings where you can get up close with birds.
 The stream is located here and is the place where kids can play in the water.

 Endangered Tiger Enclosure

-This enclosure is 2 acres and resembles a forest which is regenerating after logging.
+This enclosure is 0.8ha (2 acres) and resembles a forest which is regenerating after logging.
 Visitors can observe Sumatran and Malayan tigers.

 Features Africa’s and South Americas monkey species.